New Horizons: Telecommunications and data handling

 New Horizons antenna, with some test equipment attached.

 Communication with the spacecraft is via X band.
 The craft had a communication rate of 38 kbit/s at Jupiter; at Pluto's distance, a rate of approximately 1 kbit/s per transmitter was expected.
-Besides the low data rate, Pluto's distance also causes a latency of about 4.5 hours (one-way).
+Besides the low data rate, there is also a latency of about 4.5 hours one-way at Pluto's distance.
 The 70 m NASA Deep Space Network (DSN) dishes are used to relay commands once the spacecraft is beyond Jupiter.
 The spacecraft uses dual modular redundancy transmitters and receivers, and either right- or left-hand circular polarization.

 The downlink signal is amplified by dual redundant 12-watt traveling-wave tube amplifiers (TWTAs) mounted on the body under the dish.
 The receivers are low-power designs.
 The system can be controlled to power both TWTAs at the same time, and transmit a dual-polarized downlink signal to the DSN that nearly doubles the downlink rate.
 DSN tests early in the mission with this dual polarization combining technique were successful, and the capability was declared to be operational (when the spacecraft power budget permits both TWTAs to be powered).

 In addition to the high-gain antenna, there are two backup low-gain antennas and a medium-gain dish.
 The high-gain dish has a Cassegrain reflector layout, composite construction, of 2.1 m diameter providing over 42 dBi of gain and a half-power beam width of about a degree.
 The prime-focus medium-gain antenna, with a 0.3 m aperture and 10° half-power beam width, is mounted to the forward-facing side of the high-gain antenna's secondary reflector.
 The forward low-gain antenna is stacked atop the feed of the medium-gain antenna.
 The aft low-gain antenna is mounted within the launch adapter at the rear of the spacecraft.
-This antenna was used only for early mission phases near Earth, just after launch and for emergencies if the spacecraft had lost attitude control.
+This antenna was used only for early mission phases near Earth, just after launch and for emergencies if the spacecraft had lost altitude control.